Pakistan PM Sharif announces 10 percent ‘super tax’ on large-scale industries | Business

 Sharif, who came to power in April after Khan's government was toppled through a no-confidence vote, made it a priority to revive the IMF program as it would unlock several avenues to access loans from different sources.

-After many meetings and hiccups, the two sides on Tuesday night reached a broader understanding to restore the package, providing a much-needed boost to Pakistan's economy.
+After many meetings and hiccups, the two sides on Tuesday night reached a broader understanding to restore a USD 6 billion package, providing a much-needed boost to Pakistan's economy.

 The premier, however, said that the economic situation would not improve overnight once a deal with the IMF was signed.